 Your cosmetology school gave you a toolbox full of marketable skills.
 From day one you’ve been providing flawless facials, high-quality pedicures, and fixing failed box colors.

-But, now you are moving to another state.
-You’re unfamiliar with terms like reciprocity and endorsement.
-You simply weren’t prepared for what comes next – appling for a license in another state.
+But, now you are moving to another state and need to know how to transfer your cosmetology license (hair, nail, or skincare) to another state.
+You’re probably unfamiliar with terms like reciprocity and endorsement.
+You simply weren’t prepared for what comes next – transferring or applying for a license in another state.

 If this sounds familiar, keep reading.
 You probably have some questions.
 I can help.

 For the last few years, I have held multiple professional licenses in multiple states and have helped others do the same.
 I’ve walked thousands of applicants through the process of becoming licensed in the massage and cosmetology fields in a second state.

 Let’s start with a few of the most frequently asked questions I receive: